Blood Sugar Sex Magik: Tour and Frusciante's departure

+Live performances

+To date, songs from the album remain the most performed out of any album from the band's catalog.
+"Give it Away" and "Under the Bridge" are the two most performed songs ever by the band with "Give it Away" being performed over 1000 times and at every show since 1991.
+"Blood Sugar Sex Magik", "I Could Have Lied", "If You Have to Ask", "Sir Pyscho Sexy", "Suck My Kiss" and "They're Red Hot" are also frequently performed.
+The only songs to never have been performed from the album in full are "Mellowship Slinky in B Major" and "The Righteous & the Wicked".
+"Apache Rose Peacock" has been partially performed 3 times while "The Greeting Song" has also been partially performed or teased a few times.
+"Funky Monks" was first performed in 1991 and not again until 2006 when they performed it twice.
+"Naked in the Rain" was one of the earliest songs from the album to be performed live.
+It was only performed on December 31, 1990, and once more in November 1991.
+Despite being one of the album's singles, "Breaking the Girl" has only been performed 22 times with its last performance coming in 2019 with guitarist Josh Klinghoffer; It was only performed a total of 10 times with John Frusciante.
+"My Lovely Man" was performed many times between 1991 and 2004.

 Legacy

 Blood Sugar Sex Magik was placed atop many "Best Of" lists, especially those pertaining to the '90s.
 Spin magazine charted the album at number 58 on their "Top 90 Albums of the 90s", and Pause and Play ranked it number 11 on a similar list.
 In a 2021 article listing "The Best Albums of 1991" from the staff of Paste magazine, Blood Sugar Sex Magik ranked number 15 on the list.
 The record was also placed in Guitarist Magazine's "101 Essential Guitar Albums"; and included in the book 1001 Albums You Must Hear Before You Die.